abdulazizasiri/Java-Spring/Udacity-Course/README.md

 1- Data Storage -> How the data is stored

-2- Application Logic -> What kind od service provide the logic for your application
+2- Application Logic -> What kind of service provide the logic for your application

 3- Client Access  ->  What kind of client access your services